 Use a heavy duty trailer to transport the machine.
-Engage neutral lock latches and block wheels.
-Securely fasten the machine to the trailer with straps, chains, cables or ropes.
+Engage neutral lock latches and park brake, then block wheels.
+Securely fasten the machine to the trailer with straps, chains, cables, or ropes.
 Use a safety chain and be sure that the trailer has all necessary lighting and marking as required by law.